-Families may decide to pay tuition in full by July 15th payable to Sacred Heart Catholic School or families may set up an auto withdrawal account through FACTS Tuition Management.
-FACTS charges a one-time processing fee of \$41 when you activate your account.
-Through FACTS, you may select to pay monthly (over 10 months), quarterly or semi-annually.
+Families may decide to pay tuition in full by July 15th payable to Sacred Heart Catholic School or families may set up an auto withdrawal account through TADS.
+TADS charges a one-time processing fee of \$41 when you activate your account.
+Through TADS, you may select to pay monthly (over 10 months), quarterly, semi-annually or in full.